uidaholib/spec-docs/content/processing/resource-record-basic.md

 ---
-section_id: Processing Manual
+section: Processing Manual
-nav_order: 4
+nav_order: 5
 title: Resource Record - Basic Information
 topics:
 ---

-*The following manual is based on documentation created by Amy Thompson on how to create resource records in ArchivesSpace.
-It was updated in 2023 to reflect the most current departmental practices.*

-Begin by reviewing that all steps of the [Accession Manual]({{ '/content/accessions/rehouse.html' | relative_url }}) are complete.
-This is especially important for donations that came in before 2017, when ArchivesSpace was adopted.
+The following are sections and fields a processor must complete in order to have a Resource Record in ArchivesSpace.
+Use the information from your [Collection Description]({{ '/content/processing/collection-description.html' | relative_url }}) document to help fill out fields.

 ### Log into [ArchivesSpace (AS)](https://uidaho.libraryhost.com/admin)
 - URL: [https://uidaho.libraryhost.com/admin](https://uidaho.libraryhost.com/admin).